-“prisoner” means a prisoner serving a parole term.
+prisoner means a prisoner serving a parole term.

 20. Board may parole prisoner

 (1) Before the day when, under section 93(1) of the Sentencing Act 1995, a prisoner is eligible to be released on parole, the Board must consider whether the prisoner should be released on parole.